ashcodac/ashish-sharma-portfolio/README.md

  ├── index.js    # Entry point
 ```

 ## Deployment
-The website is deployed on GitHub Pages.
-Any updates pushed to the repository will automatically reflect on the live site.
+The website is hosted on Vercel and is accessible at:
+Ashish Sharma Portfolio

 ## Installation & Running Locally
 1. Clone the repository: